open-telemetry/opentelemetry-go-instrumentation/README.md

 This project supports the ARM platform.
 However, there is no automated testing for this platform.
-Be sure to validate support on your own ARM bases system.
+Be sure to validate support on your own ARM based system.

 Windows users should currently use Docker/VM to compile and run this repository.